sylabs/singularity-userdocs/environment_and_metadata.rst

 ``--env-file`` option
 =====================

-The ``--env-file`` option lets you provide one or more files that contains environment variables as ``NAME=VALUE`` pairs, e.g.:
+The ``--env-file`` option lets you provide one or more files that contain environment variables as ``NAME=VALUE`` pairs, e.g.:

 .. code::